darwingr/BSc-Computer-Science/README.md

 # Introduction
-Contained in this repository is a selection of my completed work from classroom assignments and lab submissions of as part of my bachelor's degree in computer science at [St. Francis Xavier University](https://www.stfx.ca).
+Contained in this repository is a selection of my completed work from classroom assignments and lab submissions as part of my bachelor's degree in computer science at [St. Francis Xavier University](https://www.stfx.ca).
 I've documented this as a record of work and knowledge during my years at University(2017–2020), which is valuable in the place of a record of employment in software for that